eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Notes:

 - This trust model is conceptual and may be implemented by Member States in different ways.
 For example, the different Trusted Lists may be implemented as a single list, provided that this list clearly indicates which trust anchors can be used for which purposes.
-Similarly, a Member State may decide to combine multiple Registrars and/or Certificate Authorities into a single entity, again provided that that entity maintains clear separations between its different roles and responsibilities.
+Similarly, a Member State may decide to combine multiple Trusted List Providers and/or Certificate Authorities into a single entity, again provided that that entity maintains clear separations between its different roles and responsibilities.
 In some case, existing entities can probably be used to fulfil these roles.

 - This trust model does not presume a specific implementation.
 In particular, the use of term 'certificate' does not imply a specific format.
 Depending on implementation, it may be an X.509 certificate or another format specified in the context of any other trust framework.
 Similarly, a 'Certificate Authority' may be implemented as a 'classical' X509-based CA according to \[[RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)\] and \[[RFC3647](https://datatracker.ietf.org/doc/html/rfc3647)\], or as a trusted third party binding public keys to entities in any other trust framework.